TITLE 8 SOCIAL SERVICES

 B. Cooperation:

-(1) The adult responsible for each child included in the benefit group must cooperate with the child support enforcement division (CSED) in obtaining child support for any dependent child included in the NMW benefit group.
+(1) The adult responsible for each child included in the benefit group must cooperate with the child support services division (CSSD) in obtaining child support for any dependent child included in the NMW benefit group.
 Failure to do so will result in payment sanctions.
 The adult shall be required to cooperate regardless of whether the adult is included in the benefit group.

 (2) Failure to cooperate shall result in the personal ineligibility of the participant refusing to cooperate and in a payment sanction against the benefit group, as described in 8.102.620.10 NMAC.

-(3) The determination as to whether the participant has cooperated with CSED shall be made by CSED based on CSED requirements.
-The cooperation requirement may be partially or fully waived by CSED upon demonstration of good cause by the specified relative as indicated in Subsection E of 8.102.420.14 NMAC.
+(3) The determination as to whether the participant has cooperated with CSSD shall be made by CSSD based on CSSD requirements.
+The cooperation requirement may be partially or fully waived by CSSD upon demonstration of good cause by the specified relative as indicated in Subsection E of 8.102.420.14 NMAC.

-(4) The caretaker relative must transmit to CSED any child support, spousal or medical support payment which the caretaker relative receives directly.
+(4) The caretaker relative must transmit to CSSD any child support, spousal or medical support payment which the caretaker relative receives directly.

-C. Determining that cooperation exists: A caretaker relative who, on the application and certification forms, indicates a willingness to cooperate and who provides basic information determined by CSED as necessary to establish and pursue support shall be considered to have met the cooperation requirement until such time as CSED reports to the caseworker that the participant is failing to cooperate.
+C. Determining that cooperation exists: A caretaker relative who, on the application and certification forms, indicates a willingness to cooperate and who provides basic information determined by CSSD as necessary to establish and pursue support shall be considered to have met the cooperation requirement until such time as CSSD reports to the caseworker that the participant is failing to cooperate.

-D. Action upon receiving notice of noncompliance: On notification by CSED of failure to cooperate, the caseworker shall take immediate action to issue a conciliation notice or to impose a noncompliance sanction.
+D. Action upon receiving notice of noncompliance: On notification by CSSD of failure to cooperate, the caseworker shall take immediate action to issue a conciliation notice or to impose a noncompliance sanction.

 E. Good cause: